pinchyCZN/RetroArch/README.md

 # RetroArch

-This fork contains  anetplay feature to manually force sync by mapped button "=" Useful for playing with high ping time and frequent sync causes stuttering.
+This fork of version 1.21 contains a netplay feature to manually force sync by mapped button "=" Useful for playing with high ping time and frequent sync causes stuttering.
 In this case you set a high sync interval say every 5 mins and manually sync when the other player is noticeably out of sync.